-Are there possible complications from an upper endoscopy?
+Are there possible complications from an upper endoscopy with double balloon?

 Although serious complications are rare, any medical procedure has the potential for risks.
-Risks from an upper endoscopy include perforation, or a tear, of the lining of the stomach or esophagus, bleeding from a biopsy site, reactions to medications, heart and lung problems, and dental or eye injuries.
+Risks from an upper endoscopy with double balloon include a 1% chance of pancreatitis, perforation, or a tear, of the lining of the stomach or esophagus, bleeding from a biopsy site, reactions to medications, heart and lung problems, and dental or eye injuries.